Trump’s son-in-law withdraws backing for Paramount’s hostile bid for Warner Bros

 Jared Kushner’s company Affinity Partners had agreed financial backing for Paramount’s 30 US dollars (£22.50) a share bid for Warner Bros, which was lodged just days after Warner Bros agreed to be bought by Netflix in early December in a 72 billion dollar (£54 billion) deal.

+It comes as reports suggest Warner Bros is planning to recommend its investors reject Paramount’s bid on the grounds that the value, financing and terms of the deal do not match up to the offer from Netflix.

-Paramount is offering 30 dollars (£22.50) a share in cash for Warner Bros and would take the bid straight to investors, asking them to reject the deal with Netflix.
+Paramount is offering 30 dollars (£22.50) a share in cash for Warner Bros and has taken the bid straight to investors, asking them to reject the deal with Netflix.

 Paramount’s offer values Warner Bros at 108.4 billion dollars (£81.3 billion) including debts, trumping Netflix’s 27.75 dollars (£20.81) per share offer, which values Warner Bros at 72 billion dollars (£54 billion), or 82.7 billion dollars (£62 billion) including debts.